 "A DMOAD is a medication that can slow or alter the progression of OA."

 PSGAG has several effects that help manage OA.
 Once injected, the PSGAG is distributed into joint fluid and cartilage.
-Although the exact mechanism of action is not completely understood, PSGAG inhibits enzymes that contribute to cartilage destruction, therefore slowing cartilage breakdown in OA joints.
-By blocking cartilage destruction, PSGAG helps decrease inflammation which is an important source of pain in a dog with OA.
+Although the exact mechanism of action is not entirely understood, PSGAG inhibits enzymes that contribute to cartilage destruction, therefore slowing cartilage breakdown in OA joints.
+By blocking cartilage destruction, PSGAG helps decrease inflammation which is a significant source of pain in a dog with OA.
 PSGAG also contributes to cartilage healing by providing the body with the building blocks of cartilage.
 Finally, this medication improves the consistency of joint fluid, providing better joint lubrication, improving joint mobility, and increasing comfort in dogs with OA.

 How are injections of PSGAG given?